 One of the things I love about living in Norway is how seriously they take their holiday time here.
 But that also means that you shouldn’t expect to get anything done during holidays, especially over Christmas!
 Pretty much everything, including grocery stores and even some public transport, will shut down by 1 pm on December 24, opening again on the 26th or 27th.

 So if you’re spending Christmas in Norway this year (yay!) get all your errands done and where you want to be before Christmas Eve and then enjoy a relaxing few days!

 Guys, can I get serious for a second?

 I feel like every week I’m hearing another story about someone visiting Norway and going on a hike in bad weather, or worse yet, a hike that is closed for the winter, and these stories never have happy endings.

-And that’s my excuse for responding in all caps whenever someone emails me telling me that they’ll be in Norway in October and have ALWAYS dreamt of climbing Trolltunga, and when the website says it’s only open until September, you can still go on your own after that, right?
+And that’s my excuse for responding in all caps whenever someone emails me telling me that they’ll be in Norway in October and have always dreamt of climbing Trolltunga, and when the hike says it’s only open until September, you can still go on your own after that, right?

 Like, sorry for shouting, but you should never, ever, ever ever ever go on hike in Norway that is closed for the season.

 A lot of these famous, Insta-popular hikes in Norway are expert-level and out of mobile phone reception.
 And not only is the weather too icy and the snow too deep for these hikes in the winter, but the days are also far too short.

 Cozy days in front of a fireplace in a Norwegian cabin look good on Instagram too!

 Winter tires are a must